 Now that we have a general idea of how insurance companies evaluate risk, let’s talk about the differences between healthcare and car insurance.
 To begin, many car accident cases will require an attorney.
 While not obvious, this means the treating Doctor will be depending on the attorney to settle the case to collect payment.
 In other words, your accident Doctor will provide treatment today in hopes of collecting payment weeks or months later.

-In this light, you can now understand why your Family will not treat collision injuries.
+In this light, you can now understand why your Family Doctor will not treat collision injuries.
 For one, they are not covered by traditional healthcare insurance.
 Secondly, your Family PCP is not prepared to wait months to collect payment.
 In addition, automobile accidents require specific documentation to support the claim, which may end up in court.
 Generally speaking, your Family PCP is not prepared to represent your treatment and injuries in court.

 What is car accident insurance?